 Merriam Webster’s take goes like this, “Marketing is the process or technique of promoting, selling, and distributing a product or service.”

 General-purpose marketing definitions like these are not particularly helpful to you as a capital equipment product manager.
 Both definitions emphasize distribution and advertising.
 While these are part of the marketing mix, they do not deserve the lion’s share of a capital equipment product manager’s attention.
 Both definitions also include “selling” as part of “marketing.”
-This is only appropriate for markets where transactions are so inconsequential that they occur without a salesperson such as with on-line sales.
-This is not the case for most capital equipment markets where marketing and selling are distinct processes.
+Selling-as-part-of-marketing is only appropriate for markets where transactions are so inconsequential that they occur without a salesperson, such as online sales.
+However, marketing and selling are distinct processes for most capital equipment markets.

-Capital equipment marketing falls under the umbrella of a discipline referred to as “industrial marketing.”
-This is broadly described as the marketing of goods and services from one business to another.
-In industrial markets, businesses purchase goods or services in anticipation of using them to generate profit.
-This is much different from consumer markets, where goods and services are merely consumed.
-Capital equipment marketing is a specific category of industrial marketing.
-It is distinguished by its large transaction sizes, complex buying processes, and the significance of the buying decision on the profitability of the buyer’s enterprise.
+Capital equipment marketing falls under the umbrella of a discipline called industrial marketing, broadly described as the marketing of goods and services from one business to another.
+In industrial markets, companies purchase goods or services in anticipation of using them to generate profit.
+Industrial markets are much different from consumer markets, where goods and services are merely consumed.
+Capital equipment marketing is a specific category of industrial marketing distinguished by its large transaction sizes, complex buying processes, and the significance of the buying decision on the profitability of the buyer’s enterprise.
 It is the nature of the buyer, rather than the nature of the product, that distinguishes capital equipment marketing from other disciplines.

 Capital equipment buyers